duckduckboom/cinema-tickets/README.md

 - Dockerise the app for easy deployment
 - Allow multiple bookings and an order system
 - Allow amended bookings (because typos...)
-- Cryptography to protect PII
+- Cryptography to protect personally identifiable information (PII)
 - Add a web UI (because not everyone loves the terminal 😭)
 - CLI tests to be added to the GitHub pipeline